CollectionBuilder/collectionbuilder-elasticsearch/README.md

 ```

 See [Manually building the project](#manually-building-the-project) for information on how to customize these build steps.

+### 4. Adjust Your Search Configuration

+`_data/config-search.csv` defines the settings for the fields that you want indexed and displayed in search.
+This configuration file is automatically generated
+during the build process via analysis of the collection object metadata by the [generate_search_config](https://github.com/CollectionBuilder/collectionbuilder-elasticsearch/blob/29df8f39cc2f0d08e0b150561f78ad4a6fb524a3/rakelib/collectionbuilder.rake#L348) rake task.
+While the auto-generated config is a good starting point, we recommend that you audit and edit this file to refine the search experience.

 ### 5. Start the Development Server